-Dan has also served as Chief Restructuring Officer to a multi-site hospital system in Hawaii and hospitals in New York, Texas, and Indiana.
-He served as Advisor to Imaging Centers in New Jersey, Hospitals in California and Connecticut, and a Multi-Specialty Medical Practice in Florida, Office of the Attorney General State of Michigan.
+Dan also served as Chief Restructuring Officer to a multi-site hospital system in Hawaii and hospitals in New York, Texas, and Indiana.
+He served as Advisor to Imaging Centers in New Jersey, Hospitals in California and Connecticut, a Multi-Specialty Medical Practice in Florida, and Office of the Attorney General State of Michigan.

-Dan is a member of the Hospital Financial Management Association, a Fellow in the American College of Health Care Executives and has served the South Florida Hospital & Healthcare Association.
+Dan is a member of the Hospital Financial Management Association, a Fellow in the American College of Health Care Executives and served the South Florida Hospital & Healthcare Association.
 He served as a board member and President for the Florida Hospital Association, the American Association of Eye & Ear Hospitals, and the Association of Voluntary Hospitals of Florida, Inc. He also served as a Health Administration and Policy Program Advisory Board Member for the University of Miami, School of Business and was a founding board member of S.A.
 Insurance Ltd.

 Dan has been recognized as a well-respected presenter and author on a variety of subjects in the healthcare industry.
 Some of his speaking engagements include the South Florida Bankruptcy Bar Association Meeting and the National Bankruptcy Judges Conference, where he discussed the Patient Care Ombudsman role in a healthcare bankruptcy case.
 Dan presented to Turnaround Management Association’s South Florida Chapter regarding current trends in the healthcare industry.
 His most recent publication, ‘The Patient Care Ombudsman: A New Professional Gets Added to Chapter 11,’ appeared in the ABF Journal in September 2006.

 Dan holds a BA in History from Fordham University and an MBA, with a concentration in Healthcare Management, from Cornell University’s Johnson School of Management.